spiffe/spiffe/standards/WIT-SVID.md

 The timestamp at which this WIT-SVID was issued.
 The meaning of this claim and the structure of its value is defined by [RFC7519][6].

-The `iat` claim SHOULD be present.
+The `iat` claim MAY be present.
 This claim MUST NOT be used for limiting the earliest validity of a WIT-SVID, this is the purpose of the `nbf` claim.

 This claim exists to assist with auditing and diagnostics.